akhilcjose/miniature-adventure/index.md

 ---
 layout: home
-title: Welcome to My Blog
+title: Welcome to My Blog!
 permalink: /
 ---

-# Welcome to My Blog!

 Hello, and welcome to my blog.
 Here, I share insights, and experiences related to: